Dihedral group: Group structure

 In all cases, addition and subtraction of subscripts are to be performed using modular arithmetic with modulus $n$.

 Matrix representation

 Centering the regular polygon at the origin, elements of the dihedral group act as linear transformations of the plane.
-This lets elements of $\mathrm{D}_n$ represented as matrices, with composition being matrix multiplication.
+This lets elements of $\mathrm{D}_n$ be represented as matrices, with composition being matrix multiplication.
 This is an example of a (two-dimensional) group representation.

 For example, the elements of the group dihedral group of order 8, $\mathrm{D}_4$—the group symmetry of a square—can be represented by the following eight matrices: